-In regular civil proceedings, while each party's attorney will present orally the case showing relevant pieces of evidence, only written submissions and pieces of evidence correctly presented during the pretrial proceedings are admissible.
-Preliminary injunction proceedings like criminal law proceedings are, as a matter of principle, oral; nonetheless, judges will carefully consider written submissions.
+In regular civil proceedings, only written submissions and evidence pieces correctly presented during the pre-trial proceedings are admissible, which can then be orally presented by each party's attorney.
+Like criminal law proceedings, preliminary injunction proceedings are oral; nonetheless, judges will carefully consider written submissions.

-During pre-trial proceedings, parties may exchange a couple of times their written submissions in accordance with the calendar set by the judge in charge of the management of the case.
-During these pre-trial proceedings, parties may add or abandon new means of defence, arguments or pieces of evidence.
+During pre-trial proceedings, parties may exchange their written submissions a couple of times in accordance with the calendar set by the judge in charge of the case.
+During these pre-trial proceedings, parties may add or abandon new means of defence, arguments, or evidence pieces.
 Also, parties may withdraw their claims at any time.